• Home

 If a restaurant is consistent with this policy the word will get out on the street so bad applicants won’t even bother to apply.
 This former Wendy’s employee turned robber should have been rejected during the screening process.

 We also now know that one robber was a former McDonald’s employee who was fired for dishonesty.
-How on earth did he get hired at Wendy’s?

 During the training process, all new employees should be taught about robbery prevention procedures.
 These procedures should be designed to send a message to everyone that this Wendy’s restaurant has solid cash control measures in place and has a video surveillance system with the videotape secured in a lockbox.

-This training should tell employees that excess cash is stored in a time-delay drop safe that cannot be immediately opened by the restaurant manager or that daily deposit can only be retrieved by an armored car security guard.
+This training should tell employees that excess cash is stored in a time-delay drop safe that cannot be immediately opened by the restaurant manager or that daily deposits can only be retrieved by an armored car security guard.
 If these procedures were implemented and taught to all employees, these robbers may have chosen an easier and more lucrative target.

 Workplace violence robbery deterrence procedures should make it clear that large amounts of money were not readily available to anyone, including the manager.
 This is accomplished by using a time-delay feature on a safe that requires a waiting period of say 10-20 minutes before it can be opened.